-To ensure the successful completion of the project. each individual responsible for a given component of the project must be aware of the quality assurance objectives of his / her particular work and of the overall project.
-The EBC project manager, Charles Sosik will be directly responsible to the client for the overall project conduct and quality assurance/quality control (QAIQC) for the project.
+To ensure the successful completion of the project, each individual responsible for a given component of the project must be aware of the quality assurance objectives of his / her particular work and of the overall project.
+The EBC Project Manager, Charles Sosik will be directly responsible to the client for the overall project conduct and quality assurance/quality control (QAIQC) for the project.
 The project manager will be responsible for overseeing all technical and administrative aspects of the project and for directing QA/QC activities.

-Reporting directly to the project manager will be the crew chief, to be assigned; laboratory coordinator and Health & Safety Officer (HSO) Damion Lawyer and any subcontractors.
+Reporting directly to the project manager will be the Field Operations Officer, Kevin Brussee; who will also serve as the laboratory coordinator and Health & Safety Officer (HSO).
 The HSO will be responsible for overseeing all health and safety aspects of the project.